Universal Freezing Transitions of Dipole-Conserving Chains

-The odd powers in this expansion don't contribute to the final result as they vanish within the remaining Gaussian integral, while each $(\nu_R-\nu_R^*)^{2n}$ with $n\ge1$ contributes an order $\mathcal{O}(L^{-n})$.
+The odd powers in this expansion do not contribute to the final result as they vanish within the remaining Gaussian integral, while each $(\nu_R-\nu_R^*)^{2n}$ with $n\ge1$ contributes an order $\mathcal{O}(L^{-n})$.
 Thus we only need to worry about the leading order in Eq.~(\ref{eq:expandingAtimesM}), which brings us to